 A Mix of On-Campus & Online Courses

 We bring the classroom to you.
-Many students are working professionals, and our synchronous and asynchronous course options make earning a degree a reality for those that are unable to leave work, friends, family, and home.
+Many students are working professionals, and our online course options make earning a degree a reality for those that are unable to leave work, friends, family, and home.
 Our MSIS program offers both online and on-campus, while our BSIS program includes a mixture of both on-campus and online classes.

 SIS online classes promote strong engagement in real-time between faculty and students.
 Students enjoy the benefits of a tight-knit, online community as they pursue their information sciences journey.